wedesoft/hornetseye-doc/docs/Installation.md

 GNU/Linux
 ---------

-First you need to install the *build tools* and *Ruby 1.8* (or *Ruby 1.9*, or *Ruby 2.0*) with development headers.
+First you need to install the *build tools* and *Ruby 2.1* with development headers.
 It is also recommended to install *libswscale-dev*.
-Under [Kubuntu](http://www.kubuntu.org/), [Ubuntu](http://www.ubuntu.com/), or [Debian](http://www.debian.org/) you can do this using the following command:
+Under [Debian](http://www.debian.org/) you can do this using the following command:

-    sudo aptitude install build-essential ruby1.8 ruby1.8-dev irb1.8 rubygems1.8 libopenssl-ruby1.8 rake libswscale-dev libboost-dev
+    sudo aptitude install build-essential ruby ruby-dev rubygems-integration rake libswscale-dev libboost-dev
-    sudo ln -s /usr/bin/rake /usr/bin/rake1.8

 If you want to retrieve sources, it is recommended to install the *Git* version control system:

     sudo aptitude install git-core

-If you need a newer version of *Rubygems*, you can download the TGZ-file from the [Rubygems website](http://rubygems.org/pages/download) and install it like that:

-    tar xzf rubygems-1.8.11.tgz
-    cd rubygems-1.8.11
-    sudo ruby setup.rb
-    cd ..

-Also it is possible to install a newer version of *rake* using Rubygems:
+It is possible to install a newer version of *rake* using Rubygems:

     sudo gem install rake